An own-occupation disability definition may be the most important feature a disability insurance policy can have.

 - Your physician will sign off on you to perform.

-This is the strictest definition for a disability insurance policy.
-As such, an any-occupation disability policies typically:
+This is the strictest definition that a disability insurance policy can carry.
+As such, any-occupation disability policies typically:

 - Costs less than policies with other disability definitions

 - Has the highest incidence of claims denials

 Who might consider any-occupation disability